You might also look on our AMPM Links Page for other software, some of which is free and some of which ain't.

 FINGER.LIT, however, doesn't care or parse what it gets back and does allow you to redirect its output, but it's hardcoded to port 79, hence this method to let it talk to other ports.
 (I'm really trying hard to avoid saying the word "p**xy" to stop the script kiddies from coming here.)
 Essentially this is a kludgier, lower level form of URL, but works on 1.3.

 Because this is a p**xy, you should only install it to listen on an inside-facing interface.
-Don't blame me if you point this out on the WAN and you become the new rear-end Regina for your neighbourhood Russian hacking ring.
-Its security precautions are trivial and a thoughtful black hat might possibly pwn you if you are incautious.
-You need to configure it first to tell it where your netcat and (optional) regular fingerd are located -- if you specify where your fingerd is, requests not seen as fingerproxy commands are passed to it, so it still acts like a regular finger.
-Then wire it into your inetd; it requires no command line options.
+Don't blame me if you expose this to the entire Internet and become the new rear-end Regina for your neighbourhood Russian hacking ring.
+It has no authentication, its security precautions are trivial and a thoughtful black hat might possibly pwn you if you are incautious.
+You need to configure it first to tell it where your nc/netcat and (optional) curl and regular fingerd are located -- if you specify where your fingerd is, requests not seen as fingerproxy commands are passed to it, so it still acts like a regular finger.
+Then wire it into your inetd, xinetd or equivalent; it requires no command line options.
 I strongly advise running it as an unprivileged user.
 I offer it under the Floodgap Free Software License.